Skip to main content

 The problem with matching the quilting thread to the backing color is that if a dark backing color is used, the stitching will be too dark on the front of the quilt.

-quilting Thread color options for a T-shirt quiltToo Cool T-shirt Quilts uses thread that works with the T-shirts on our quilts.
+quilting Thread color options for a T-shirt quiltToo Cool T-shirt Quilts uses thread that works with the T-shirts on your quilt.
 We tend to avoid the darkest colors.
 The first reason we do this is how dark thread looks on the T-shirts – it tends to look awful.
 We made one quilt using navy blue thread and were appalled at how it looked.
 It was just awful.

 The advantage to using a lighter-colored thread is that the contrast between the backing material color and the thread emphasizes the quilting.
 Because of the contrast and unique quilting the back of our quilts are just as cool as the front!